Probing the initial longitudinal density profile and electromagnetic field in ultrarelativistic heavy-ion collisions with heavy quarks: Nuclear modification and directed flow of heavy mesons and their decay leptons

-In Fig.~\ref{F1:RAA_V1_Au200}, we investigate the rapidity dependence of the $D$ meson directed flow in 10-80\% Au-Au collisions at $\snn=200$~GeV.
+In Fig.~\ref{F1:RAA_V1_Au200}, we investigate the rapidity dependence of the $D$ meson $v_1$ in 10-80\% Au-Au collisions.
 Effects of both the titled initial condition and the electromagnetic field have been included.
 By using the second setup of the electromagnetic field described in Sec.~\ref{subsec:emfield}, we observe that both $D^0$ and $\dbar$ exhibit a negative slope of $v_1$ {\it vs.} $y$ in the upper panel of the figure.
-The directed flow $\dbar$ decreases faster than that of $D^0$ because $\bar{c}$ and $c$ quarks are deflected towards different directions along the $x$-axis by the electromagnetic field.
-Note that according to Eq.~(\ref{eq:eE}), the negative $B_y$ with decaying magnitude induced by the colliding nuclei results in positive $E_x$ at $z<0$ and negative $E_x$ at $z>0$.
+The directed flow $\dbar$ decreases slightly faster than that of $D^0$ because $\bar{c}$ and $c$ quarks are deflected towards different directions along the $x$-axis by the electromagnetic field.
+Note that according to Eq.~(\ref{eq:eE}), the negative $B_y$ with decaying magnitude results in positive $E_x$ at $z<0$ and negative $E_x$ at $z>0$.
 With such configuration, the electric and magnetic fields deflect a given charge into opposite directions.
-For instance, for a positive charge traveling along the $+z$ direction, the magnetic field deflects it towards $+x$ while the magnetic field deflects towards $-x$.
-In the end, whether $v_1$ of $D^0$ decreases faster or slower than that of $\dbar$ with respect to $y$ relies on the competing strength between electric and magnetic fields.
+For instance, for a positive charge traveling along the $+z$ direction, the magnetic field deflects it towards $+x$ while the electric field deflects towards $-x$.
+In the end, whether $v_1$ of $D^0$ decreases faster or slower than that of $\dbar$ with respect to rapidity relies on the competing strength between electric and magnetic fields.
 In the upper panel, we also present the directed flow of charm quarks before hadronization.
 Comparing between results for $c$-quark and $D^0$, a weak effect from the hadronization process can be seen on the heavy flavor $v_1$.